TheGeneticsGuy/Guild-Roster-Manager/GRM - To Do List.md

   - Add join date to note, then fix mismatched dates with note date.

 * Add main info to ElvUI player mousover tooltip

-* Organize the macro tool names so they show main/alt, or even have alts as collapsable group under the main.

 * Pre-set messages you can send to guild chat or guild members, with click of a button, or with a slash command -- Example: /grm warn Ted